Medically reviewed by

 For both sleep abnormalities and high cholesterol, various treatments can be suggested.
 For instance, lifestyle alterations and medication can lower cholesterol levels in people.

 You can take various steps to prevent heart disease and excessive cholesterol and develop healthy sleep patterns.
 One of the main issues is diet.
-Avoid foods high in saturated fat, such as meat, butter, cheese, and other fatty dairy items, to help manage your cholesterol level.
+Avoid foods high in saturated fat, such as highly processed and fatty meats, butter, cheese, and other fatty dairy items, to help manage your cholesterol level.
 Many foods like almonds, avocados, olive oil, and oats can reduce LDL cholesterol.

 Another critical component is exercise.
 Exercise three to four times per week, which can be achieved by getting at least 40 minutes of moderate walking or other activity throughout your day.
 If walking isn’t your thing, try jogging, swimming, cycling, or another exercise that increases your heart rate.